vuestorefront/storefront-ui/apps/docs/components/components/navbartoplistitem.md

-#  NavBarTopLogo component
+#  NavBarTopActions component
 <!-- react -->

-The NavbarTopLogo component is a container for company logo.
+The NavbarTopLogo component is a container for VsfNavbarTopListItem components or custom list item component.
 It should be placed inside VsfNavbarTop component

 ## Figma design